 Dennis Chornenky, M.B.A., M.P.H., a former senior advisor and strategy consultant in AI and emerging technology for the White House, was also named chief AI advisor to UC Davis Health last summer.
-In his newly created key role, to AI is safe, ethical, and meets emerging regulatory compliance standards.
+In his newly created key role, Chornenky, with his consulting and technology firm Domelabs AI, leads efforts to establish strategy and governance frameworks that ensure UC Davis Health's approach to AI is safe, ethical, and meets emerging regulatory compliance standards.
 He previously led initiatives on AI policy, digital health, and national security across two presidential administrations.